kendebacker/api-project/README.md

-Project contains my api which queries, stores, and retrieves files locally.
+My api which queries, stores, and retrieves files locally.
 It also has a React UI to interact with it.